Barrister Category: DPA

 He writes and lectures extensively in the UK, Ireland and internationally.

-Ghazala is a strategic and tenacious barrister practising in the areas of family and criminal law.
+Ghazala is a strategic and tenacious barrister practising in the areas of Family and Criminal law.
 She is accessible and firmly dedicated to the needs of her clients.

-As a criminal practitioner, her experience of cross-examination and witness handling techniques are particularly advantageous in her family law practice, particularly where there is a crossover in cases involving domestic abuse or sexual violence.
+As a criminal practitioner, her experience of cross-examination and witness handling techniques are particularly advantageous in her family law practice, predominantly where there is a crossover in cases involving domestic abuse or sexual violence.
 With her empathetic manner, she approaches cases with the necessary tact and care to achieve the best outcome for her clients making her a repeat choice counsel.

 As a barrister of considerable experience in criminal and civil as well as commercial law, Shiraz has been speaking on behalf of the vulnerable and outcast for some 20 years.
 He has particular experience in criminal defence, housing and personal injury (having a medical sciences degree) and has a wealth of experience in cases concerning vulnerable people.